Your Prime Choice for

 We don’t sell off the shelf solar.
-Instead, every project starts with an obligation-free home inspection, where we’ll check the feasibility of your product, and let you know exactly what we can do for you.
+Instead, every project starts with an obligation-free inspection, where we’ll check the feasibility of your product, and let you know exactly what we can do for you.
 We can cover both residential and commercial solar power system in Perth.

 Excellent After Sales Support

 Once we’ve installed a West Coast Solar system on your property, we’ll stick with you, offering constant support and advice afterwards.
-We’re not just solar installers, we’re solar partners.
+We’re not just solar installers in Perth, we’re solar partners.